Park life is the good life, especially with these new Thames parks.

 In a laudably audacious move, the parks at Victoria, Chelsea, and King Edward Park will flood at high tides, encouraging passersby to dip their feet in a newer, cleaner Thames.
 It sounds unthinkable, but the Tideway team are confident of making it happen.

-You’ll need to give them some time though – the project isn’t slated to finish until 2023, meaning that both the fancy new sewer and the Thames parks are still some way in the distance.
+You’ll need to give them some time though – the project isn’t slated to finish until 2023 (and that was before the pandemic hit), meaning that both the fancy new sewer and the Thames parks are still some way in the distance.
 Hey, if they can clean up the Thames, you can handle waiting a little while!

 You can find out more about the Tideway project from their website.